autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/code-owners.md

 ## Purpose and function of the `CODEOWNERS` file

+The `CODEOWNERS` file serves a crucial role in the review process of pull requests within a repository.
+Its primary functions include:

-They are used to automatically request reviews from the code owners when a pull request is created.
+- **Automated Review Requests**: It automatically assigns review requests to designated code owners when a pull request is initiated.
+These owners are typically individuals or teams responsible for specific sections of the codebase.

-Without an approval without either a code owner or a maintainer, the pull request cannot be merged.

-Aim is to ensure that the code is reviewed by the appropriate people before it is merged.
+- **Merge Approval Requirement**: A pull request typically cannot be merged without approval from either a designated code owner or a repository maintainer.
+This ensures that changes undergo thorough scrutiny by individuals familiar with the affected code.

+- **Quality Control**: By requiring review from appropriate individuals or teams, the `CODEOWNERS` file helps maintain code quality and consistency across the project.
+This ensures that proposed changes align with project standards and best practices.

 ## Where to find the `CODEOWNERS` files